 Following the Area 2 annexation, a group of city residents placed a proposition on the November 2013 ballot to de-annex Area 2 and a previous annexation; this measure was rejected by nearly 70% of city voters, including nearly 60% of voters in the newly annexed Area 2.

 Road 80 Area -2015

 As one of its 2014-2016 goals, the Pasco City Council stated "...the City will reduce the size of the unincorporated “donut hole” through continued orderly annexation."
 In response, City staff in January 2015 identified an area west of Road 80 in the donut hole that met the 60% threshold of needed utility/annexation agreements.
-Staff is soliciting residents of this area to volunteer for a citizens committee to look at the comparisons of County and City taxes, fees, and requirements so affected residents can weigh the impact of a potential annexation.
+City Council and staff will be working with a group of affected residents to look at the comparisons of County and City taxes, fees, and requirements so affected residents can weigh the impact of a potential annexation.
 The City Council will then consider the next steps of a potential annexation, which will include multiple public hearings.

 Below are selected cost comparisons between the City and Franklin County; for the full comparison, download the Cost and Regulatory Comparison, Franklin County "Island" vs City of Pasco completed for the Area 2 annexation.

 Property Tax Comparison

 |City Fire Station Bond (expire 12/1/2019) (3)||-||-|